taotriad/BabySomnia/Chase_Me_dance_video_hints.md

+# Chase Me (dance video): Hints and details to look out for

 Chase Me is still regarded as one of Dreamcatcher's most demanding choreographies.
 Several idols have mentioned to have used it as evaluation songs.